 12. Plug in the motor connector.
 Reconnect the motor connector by aligning the internal pins and external arrows and pressing the two sides directly together without twisting.

 13. Zip tie the motor connector cable to the cable guide on the chainstay.
 Use flat side cutters to trim the excess zip tie.

 14. Reinstall the derailleur bashguard.
 Place the bashguard in position, ensuring the tail light cable runs outside of the bashguard (for 2019 models only).
 Pass one bolt through the washer, into the bash guard mounting point, and thread the bolt into the mounting point on the dropout.
 Repeat with the other bolt and use a 4 mm Allen wrench to tighten both bolts securely.

 15. Reinstall the battery, test the bike fully, and have your work inspected by a certified, reputable bike mechanic.

-If you have any trouble getting the wheel back into the bike completely, or if you have questions about specific parts of the process, contact Rad Power Bikes Technical Support by email to email@example.com or by phone to (800) 939-0310 x 2.
+If you have any trouble getting the wheel back into the bike completely, or if you have questions about specific parts of the process, contact Rad Power Bikes Product Support by email to firstname.lastname@example.org or by phone to (800) 939-0310 x 2.